What is an Opinion Scale?

 You may also see Opinion Scales referred to as Likert scales, these simply refer to reliable ways of measuring attitudes or behaviors against a linear scale.

-This is not dissimilar to the Slider question type, the only difference lies in how the respondents interact with the scale.
+This is similar to the Slider question type, the only difference lies in how the respondents interact with the scale.

 Why use an Opinion Scale?